 Posture Case Study

-This is a very brief case study which aims to explain how we work with our clients.
+This is a brief case study which aims to explain how we work with our clients.

-In Pilates we are always trying to help our clients move better, with control and a general understanding of good alignment and posture.
+In Pilates we are always trying to help our clients improve their quality of life with better movement, performed with control and a general understanding of good alignment and posture.

 The figure on the left shows what the client believed to be his neutral spine.
 The figure on the right is closer to his actual neutral spine, corrected and reinforced through a set of 6-10 repetitions, though interestingly he had started to move out of his neutral lumbar spine by the end!
 Notice the subtle difference.
-No matter, he was made aware of this and we have made a note revisit the exercise.
+This is completely fine, as we cannot expect to do everything correctly all of the time.
+It is after the session that such observations are noted down so that the exercise can be revisited.

+Changes in the body take time and we must be patient.
 Often the same movement pattern is repeated in a different position to challenge awareness and proprioception.
-The client is encouraged to maintain this awareness of his head, neck and lumbar spine when possible to avoid excess strain, especially when lifting weights at the gym.
+At the end of the day, it is down to the client to apply the principles of Pilates in his everyday life.
+He is encouraged to maintain awareness of his head, neck and lumbar positions when possible to avoid excess strain, taking extra care when lifting weights at the gym or sitting for long periods of time.

 Whether you would like to improve your posture or just want to move in a way which feels good, we are here to help.
 Learn more about Pilates here or drop us a message.

-This is a very brief case study which aims to explain how we work with our clients.
+This is a brief case study which aims to explain how we work with our clients.

-In Pilates we are always trying to help our clients move better, with control and a general understanding of good alignment and posture.
+In Pilates we are always trying to help our clients improve their quality of life with better movement, performed with control and a general understanding of good alignment and posture.

 The figure on the left shows what the client believed to be his neutral spine.
 The figure on the right is closer to his actual neutral spine, corrected and reinforced through a set of 6-10 repetitions, though interestingly he had started to move out of his neutral lumbar spine by the end!
 Notice the subtle difference.
-No matter, he was made aware of this and we have made a note revisit the exercise.
+This is completely fine, as we cannot expect to do everything correctly all of the time.
+It is after the session that such observations are noted down so that the exercise can be revisited.

+Changes in the body take time and we must be patient.
 Often the same movement pattern is repeated in a different position to challenge awareness and proprioception.
-The client is encouraged to maintain this awareness of his head, neck and lumbar spine when possible to avoid excess strain, especially when lifting weights at the gym.
+At the end of the day, it is down to the client to apply the principles of Pilates in his everyday life.
+He is encouraged to maintain awareness of his head, neck and lumbar positions when possible to avoid excess strain, taking extra care when lifting weights at the gym or sitting for long periods of time.

 Whether you would like to improve your posture or just want to move in a way which feels good, we are here to help.
 Learn more about Pilates here or drop us a message.